 You need to decide on a few separate topics in order to know what you are going to say.
 For example, are you going to focus on one particular product?
 Are you going to focus on customer service?
 Is your focus going to be on establishing how old your company is and what a great reputation you have?
 By working out a few separate topics and listing them it is much easier to implement the content when you are ready to start your Social media campaign.

-Create a strategy of Social Media usage- As previously stated it is very easy to spend far too much time on social media so it is important to set aside some time every day to interact/ post/tweet etc. Identify who will be responsible for the campaign, who will be posting/tweeting and what kind of restrictions do they have to prevent them saying something inappropriate etc. Put into place procedures to follow so that the campaign is in safe hands, and is running efficiently.
+Create a strategy of Social Media usage- As previously stated it is very easy to spend far too much time on social media so it is important to set aside some time every day to interact/ post/tweet etc. Identify who will be responsible for the campaign, who will be posting/tweeting and what kind of restrictions do they have to prevent them from saying something inappropriate etc. Put into place procedures to follow so that the campaign is in safe hands, and is running efficiently.

 Set a budget so that you know how much you are going to spend i.e. for ROI purposes and to ensure an accurate marketing budget for you or your employer.

 Ensure you can measure the effectiveness of your campaign by using calls to actions on each of your social media platforms.
-They need to be different so for example ‘Please quote TWEET1 to get your free…’ ‘Please quote FACEBOOK1 to get your free….’
+They need to be different so for example ‘Please quote TWEET1 to get your free…’ ‘Please quote FACEBOOK1 to get your discounted….’
 This way you can measure which platform is the most effective and accurately determine your Return on Investment.